INSIGHTS - FREE ME UP AI

 This article is designed to help NFP boards understand what responsible AI adoption looks like - and what questions to be asking.

-The Benefits AI Can Deliver for NFPs
+What Benefits Can AI Deliver for NFPs?

 Let's start with the positive case.
 AI, when implemented thoughtfully, can: